Jump In is for what grade levels?

 What will my students learn in Jump In?

 Fifth through eighth graders will learn how to write in all four modes of writing: persuasion, exposition, description, and narration.
-In the exposition section, they’ll learn how to write a report with documentation, along with other expository essays like a how-to and newspaper writing.
-The table of contents for the student edition and the teacher edition are available by clicking “Free Sample” under each book cover at the top of the page.
+In the exposition section, they’ll learn how to write a report with documentation, along with other expository essays like a how-to and compare and contrast.

 What are the Skills in the book?

 Each day’s work is labeled a Skill.
 The first chapter of Jump In has eight Skills.
-The first seven are daily activities.
+The first seven are daily lessons.
 The last one is the writing assignment.
-There are 101 skills in the workbook, which leads to the next question . . .
+There are 98 Skills or daily lessons in the workbook, which leads to the next question . . .

 I've heard I can use Jump In for more than one year.
 Is this true?